Skip to main content

 The scientific community has rigorously investigated the cardiovascular safety of TRT.
 Early observational studies and some randomized controlled trials (RCTs) raised concerns about increased cardiovascular events, leading to cautionary statements.
 However, these studies often had limitations, including small sample sizes, short follow-up periods, and heterogeneous patient populations.

 More recent, larger meta-analyses and well-designed observational studies have provided a more nuanced understanding.
-For instance, a meta-analysis of 18 RCTs involving over 9,000 patients found no significant difference in (MACE) between TRT and placebo groups.
+For instance, a meta-analysis of 18 RCTs involving over 9,000 patients found no significant difference in major adverse cardiovascular events (MACE) between TRT and placebo groups.
 Another systematic review, including 23 publications and over 100,000 participants, concluded that long-term TRT appeared to offer cardiovascular benefits when safe practices were followed, particularly with normalized serum testosterone levels.

 Summary of Key Cardiovascular Outcomes in TRT Studies